Political assassinations in post-apartheid South Africa

-There have been a number of political assassinations in post-apartheid South Africa.
+There have been many political assassinations in post-apartheid South Africa.
 In 2013 it was reported that there had been more than 450 political assassinations in the province of KwaZulu-Natal since the end of apartheid in 1994.
 In July 2013 the Daily Maverick reported that there had been "59 political murders in the last five years".
 In August 2016 it was reported that there had been at least twenty political assassinations in the run up to the local government elections on the 3rd of August that year, most of them in KwaZulu-Natal.